c-hofer/torchph/README.md

 this is an input layer which can operate on multi sets of points of some cartesian product of the real numbers.
-Its primary intention is to train networks on the output of a topological data analysis pipeline, but can be used on arbitrary multi set input, like mentioned above.
+Its primary intention is to train networks on the output of a topological data analysis pipeline, but can be used on arbitrary (real vector) multi set input..
-See [Deep Learning with Topological Signatures](https://arxiv.org/abs/1707.04041) for futher reading.
+See [Deep Learning with Topological Signatures](https://arxiv.org/abs/1707.04041) for further reading.

 The folder *tutorials* contains minimalistic examples in form of jupyter notebooks to improve usability.